swift-server/guides/docs/testing.md

     * Run your test suite with TSan (thread sanitizer): `swift test --sanitize=thread`
     * Run your test suite with ASan (address sanitizer): `swift test --sanitize=address` and `swift test --sanitize=address -c release -Xswiftc -enable-testing`

 - Generally, whilst testing, you may want to build using `swift build --sanitize=thread`.
-The binary will run slower and is not suitable for production, but you'll see many many threading issues before you deploy your software.
+The binary will run slower and is not suitable for production, but you might be able to catch threading issues early - before you deploy your software.
 Often threading issues are really hard to debug and reproduce and also cause random problems.
 TSan helps catch them early.